-F.I.N.S. will provide girls with hands-on experience in marine science as shark research volunteers with SRC.
+F.I.N.S. provides girls with hands-on experience in women-led marine science as volunteers with SRC.

-Participation in official UMiami shark research, alongside a mainly female crew
+Girls participate in official UMiami shark research alongside a crew of women scientists

-Assist in the collection of samples, including: taking a fin clip, tagging the shark, taking shark length measurements, and performing reflex tests.
+Assist in the collection of samples, including taking a fin clip, tagging the shark, taking length measurements.
 Want to see what you’ll be doing?
-Check out our F.I.N.S. photos and video library, and like our Facebook albums and Instagram!
+Check out our F.I.N.S. photos,and like our FINS Facebook albums and Instagram!

-At this time, we’re only able to accommodate groups of up to 23 girls.
-If you’re interested in joining an expedition but don’t have a group, see our Citizen Science page.
+At this time, we are able to accommodate groups of up to 20 girls.
+If you’re interested in joining an expedition but don’t have a group, fill out our interest form.

-AGE LIMIT: All participants must be at least 10 years of age
+AGE LIMIT: It is recommended that participants are between 10 and 18 years of age

-According to the National Science Foundation, women are an underrepresented group in science – representing only 25% of all STEM careers and only 11% of engineering jobs – despite composing 50% of the workforce.
+According to the National Science Foundation, women are an underrepresented group in science – representing only 25% of all of those working in STEM careers and only 11% of engineering jobs – despite composing 50% of the workforce.

-Previous studies have revealed that girls presented with primarily male examples of scientists and engineers are less likely to think they could be successful in STEM careers, which is why the F.I.N.S. initiative is run by female graduate students and staff.
-This initiative is intended to ultimately inspire more women in STEM fields by providing girls with exciting and informal science experiences free of grades or evaluation, where they can seek inspiration and mentorship from relatable women at many stages of their scientific careers.
+Previous studies have revealed that girls presented with primarily male examples of scientists and engineers are less likely to think they could be successful in STEM careers, which is why the FINS initiative is run by women faculty, graduate students, and staff.
+This initiative is intended to inspire more women in STEM fields by providing girls with exciting and informal science experiences free of grades or evaluation, where they can seek inspiration and mentorship from relatable women at many stages of their scientific careers.